Attendance and Absence

 Absence for any reason during term time is discouraged.

-Absence known to be for the following reasons would be authorised:
+Absence known to be for the following reasons may be authorised:

 - Religious observance

 - Attendance at medical appointments which can not be made outside school hours.
 Please provide evidence of appointments.

 When it has become necessary to make a referral to the Peterborough City Council Attendance Service all further absences will be unauthorised pending investigation.
 A representative liaises with the school regarding absences following contact with the parents.